rfo909/CFT/doc/Reference.md

 ## Line wrapping

-By default, ouput line wrapping is off, which means that lines longer than the Cfg.w gets truncated with a '+' to indicate there is more.
-It can be switched on/off via the Cfg object, but there is also a colon command ":wrap" which toggles wrapping on or off.
+By default, ouput line wrapping is off, which means that lines longer than the Term.w gets truncated with a '+' to indicate there is more.
+It can be switched on/off via the Term object, but there is also a colon command ":wrap" which toggles wrapping on or off.